notion-enhancer/notion-enhancer/README.md

 **macOS**

 [install node.js](https://nodejs.org/en/download/) (_a computer restart may be required here_),
-then execute the following lines in the terminal:
+then execute the following lines in the terminal.
+Omit the first line if using [Node Version Manager](https://github.com/nvm-sh/nvm), as the `node_modules` directory will be located elsewhere and will likely already be owner-writable.

 ```
 sudo chmod -R a+wr /usr/local/lib/node_modules